sourcegraph/src-expose-demo/README.md

-# Exploring src-expose
+# Enabling non-Git code hosts to integrate with Sourcegraph using src-expose

-The `src-expose` CLI takes a list of directories as input and serves their contents as Git repositories over an HTTP API.
+The `src-expose` CLI takes a list of directories as input and serves their contents as Git repositories over HTTP.

-Customers with non-Git code hosts such as Perforce, could create a workspace on a local server, the directories of which are served by `src-expose` as Git repositories.
-Sourcegraph can then clone and index these repositories for searching.

-See this 2 minute video showing end-to-end how to integrate non-Git code hosts with Sourcegraph.
+This 2 minute video shows end-to-end how to integrate non-Git code hosts with Sourcegraph.

 [![Screen Shot 2019-11-04 at 10 57 42 AM](https://user-images.githubusercontent.com/133014/68149262-6dd92980-fef2-11e9-8dc5-8c02f18b86d3.png)](https://vimeo.com/368923038)

-## Purpose of this repository

-As `src-expose` is still in the discovery and experimentation phase, this repository was created to make it easy for customers and Sourcegraph developers to use and test `src-expose`.

-`src-compose` is written in Go and compiled to a single binary.
-To replicate a realistic deployment scenario, `src-expose` is compiled and run from a Docker container that Sourcegraph communicates with inside a specially created Docker network.
-The `src-compose` binary is compiled with code from Sourcegraph's master branch to ensure it's always up-to-date.

 ## Requirements

-Docker and Make are the only software requirements.

-It has been tested on macOS Mojave but should work on Linux.
-It will likely not work on Windows 10 (yet).

-## Design

-To make this easy and to provide a reference implementation, this demo runs both `src-expose` and the Sourcegraph server.

-> Note

-It would be easy to get an existing Sourcegraph instance to communicate with the `src-expose` container, as long as they are both added to a custom Docker network, and the container is named `src-expose`.
+- Docker
+- Make
+- Git (if cloning this repository, otherwise download as a zip file)

 ## Usage

-A Makefile is used to make it easy to run the required commands.
-To bring up `src-expose` and Sourcegraph:
+To provide a reference implementation and get up and running quickly, a Makefile provides commands to run `src-expose` and Sourcegraph using Docker:

-1. Run `make build` to compile `src-expose` and build the Docker image
+1. Run `make build` to build the Docker image
-2. Run `make src-expose` to serve every sub-directory under the `projects` directory as separate Git repositories
+1. Run `make src-expose` to serve the directories in `projects` as individual Git repositories
-3. Run `make sourcegraph` to run the Sourcegraph container
-4. Go to http://localhost:7080/ and initialize Sourcegraph
+1. Run `make sourcegraph`, then open [http://localhost:7080/](http://localhost:7080/) and initialize Sourcegraph
-5. Navigate to Admin > External services > Add external service > **Single Git repositories** using the below configuration:
+1. Navigate to **Site admin > External services > Add external service > Single Git repositories**, then use the below configuration:

 ```json
 {